 What Are Your Chances of Matching for Residency?

-As much as 10% of DO graduates do not match with a residency program.
-Doctors of osteopathy had lower match rates than students from medical doctor programs.
+DO graduates had slightly lower match rates than students from medical doctor programs, at 91.6%.

 But residency program matches have been trending upward in recent years due to efforts from the NRMP.